See information about inspections and auctions at Coronavirus (COVID-19) and your rights.

 By bidding, you accept the terms of the contract on display before the auction, and will not be able to negotiate terms, such as a longer settlement period.

-Note: New laws were introduced in May this year to strengthen laws against underquoting in Victoria.
+Note: New laws were introduced in May 2017 to strengthen laws against underquoting in Victoria.
 Underquoting can occur when a property is advertised at a price that is less than the agent’s estimated selling price, the seller’s asking price, or a price already rejected by the seller.
 For more information on real estate pricing and advertising, view our Understanding property prices page.

 Due diligence checklist

 All sellers, or estate agents acting on their behalf, must have our 'due diligence checklist' available to prospective buyers at open for inspections.
 The checklist aims to help buyers identify any issues that may affect their decision to buy the property, such as buying into an owners corporation, flood or fire risk, or whether there is insurance coverage for recent renovations.
 View our Due diligence checklist for home buyers page.